nikolaybotev/jsonvsxml/README.md

 The first thing to consider when confronted with a map is if you can just do with a list of tuples directly in your class, eliminating the need for an adapter.
 KISS.

 Jackson supports mapping of maps to JSON.
-See an example [here](http://www.mail-archive.com/cxf-user@incubator.apache.org/msg04723.html)
+See an example [here](http://www.mail-archive.com/cxf-user@incubator.apache.org/msg04723.html).

 ## Enums

-TODO
+Both JAXB and Jackson support automatic mapping of java enums and can customize the serialized values of enums via the [XmlEnumValue](http://docs.oracle.com/javase/6/docs/api/index.html?javax/xml/bind/annotation/XmlEnumValue.html) annotation.